K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_api_service_metering.md

 ### <div id='26'/>2.6.2.
 Create API Service Broker

-Create the service to be used in the application is through the PaaS-TA platform.
+Create the service to be used in the application through the PaaS-TA platform.
 Can generate without a separate service installation process, and access information can be obtained through an application and binding process.

 -   Create Service (cf marketplace command allows you to view the list of services and the plan for each service.)